fogfish/serverless/README.md

 ## How To Contribute

-The library is Apache 2.0 licensed and accepts contributions via GitHub pull requests:
+The library is [MIT](https://en.wikipedia.org/wiki/MIT_License) licensed and accepts contributions via GitHub pull requests:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)